elfontan/flashggFinalFit/Background/README.md

 ## Background f-Test

-Takes the output of flashgg (`allData.root`) and outputs a `RooMultiPdf` for each analysis category.
+Takes as input a data workspace and outputs a `RooMultiPdf` for each analysis category.
 The `RooMultiPdf` contains a large collection of background model pdfs from different functions families including exponential functions.
 Bernstein polynomials, Laurent series and power law functions.
 In the final fit, the choice of background model pdf from this collection is treated as an additional discrete nuisance parameter (discrete profiling method).
 This fTest determine which functions are included in the `RooMultiPdf` by requiring some (weak) goodness-of-fit constaint.
 Note, the normalisation and shape parameters of the background functions are still free to float in the final fit.

 The new functionality performs the fTest in parallel for each analysis category:
 ```